mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 He lifted the microphone to his mouth again and the operators all frantically prepared their notes.
 He continued where he'd left off.

+That's enough talk for now, Liffa.
+Let's get to work...

+"Alright Liffa, it's time," he said.
+"What's that?..." he walked to a corner of the room, and an operator quickly picked the cord off the ground.
+It looked as though he was trying to hide something, but he had forgotten that fidelants knew how to read lips.

+"She's fine," he said under his breath.
+"Liffa, this is not the time.
+The entire planet is waiting for us."

+Melna suddenly felt the words she'd wanted to say flow through her mind like a morning breeze.
+And her heart ached to know that she would never get the chance to say them.

-"Now Liffa, if I'm not mistaken, you're about to pass to the other side of the obscura.
+" "Great, now if I'm not mistaken, you're about to pass to the other side of the obscura.
 Can you describe what you see?"

 "Y-Yes sir," I said.
 "I've been watching the obscura closely now.
 It... looks a bunch of circles.
 They're all growing outward from their centers."